 REDP Solar Power Project Wind Power Project Phase 1 a.
 2.5 MW Navrongo Solar Power Plant in the Kassena Nankana East District of the Upper East Region and the plant has been operational since May 2013. b.
-17MW (8MW and 5MW in Kaleo, 4MW Lawra) in the Upper West a.
-76 MW Wind Power Project -1 (Anloga, Srogbe, Anyanui in Volta Region) b.
-76.5MW Wind Power Project -2 (Wokumagbe and Goi in Greater Accra Region) Feasibility Study, including ESIA, for WPP1 Region.
-Feasibility Study, including this ESIA and procurement of EPC Contract is ongoing. and WPP2 are ongoing and are expected to be completed by close of June 2018.
-Phase 2 200MW Solar Power project to be built in different phases, including the following: a.
+17MW (8MW and 5MW in Kaleo, 4MW Lawra) in the Upper West Region.
+Feasibility Study, including this EIA and procurement of EPC Contract WPP2 are ongoing and are expected to be Phase 2 is ongoing.
+200MW Solar Power project to be built in different phases, including the following: a.
 18MW (13MW and 2MW in Kaleo, 3MW Lawra) in the Upper West Region.
-Feasibility Study, including this ESIA is ongoing. b.
-40MW Bongo Solar Power Project: Feasibility Study, including ESIA, is ongoing.
+Feasibility Study, including this EIA is ongoing. b.
+40MW Bongo Solar Power Project: Feasibility Study, including EIA, is ongoing.
 200MW Wind Power Project, and wind measurements completed at four (4) sites.